 In addition, analytical QC laboratories are increasingly in the focus of GMP inspections, both in Europe and in the US.
 For instance after FDA inspections, many laboratory-specific citations can be found in 483s and Warning Letters.
 And many findings related to the laboratory can also be found after inspections of European GMP supervisory authorities.

-- New EU GMP Requirements of Chapter 5 and 6 for the Analytical Lab – Practical examples of current interpretation
+- EU GMP Requirements of Chapter 5 and 6 for the Analytical Lab – Practical examples of current interpretation

 - Hot topics in GMP Compliance Inspections in Analytical Labs (EU / U.S.)

-- Handling of OOT Results as new requirement in EU GMP Chapter 6 – how to realize in practice?
+- Handling of OOE and OOT Results – how to realize in practice?

 - Cleaning Validation for Analytical Equipment – what are the regulatory expectations today?